Proxy Voting Policies

 1. Proposals Involving Environmental, Social, and Governance (ESG) Matters

-The Adviser believes that certain ESG issues can potentially impact an issuer's long-term financial performance and has developed an analytical framework, as well as a proprietary assessment tool, to integrate risks and opportunities stemming from ESG issues into our investment process.
-This ESG integration process extends to our proxy voting practices in that our Sustainable Research Team analyzes on a case-by-case basis the financial materiality and potential risks or economic impact of the ESG issues underpinning proxy proposals and makes voting recommendations based thereon for the Adviser's consideration.
-The Sustainable Research Team evaluates ESG related proposals based on a rational linkage between the proposal, its potential economic impact, and its potential to maximize long-term shareholder value.
+The Advisor believes that certain sustainability factors can potentially affect an issuer's long-term financial performance.
+Our Sustainable Research Team analyzes, on a case-by-case basis, the financial materiality and potential risks or economic impact of the sustainability issues underpinning proxy proposals and makes voting recommendations based thereon for the Advisor's consideration.
+The Sustainable Research Team may recommend support if it believes that there is a material linkage between a proposal, its economic impact, and its potential to maximize long-term shareholder value.

 Where the economic effect of such proposals is unclear and there is not a specific written client-mandate, the Adviser believes it is generally impossible to know how to vote in a manner that would accurately reflect the views of the Adviser's clients, and, therefore, the Adviser will generally rely on management's assessment of the economic effect if the Adviser believes the assessment is not unreasonable.